Letheward/RMN/README.md

     `piano_voice1` is just a string, you can use anything you like.

-    It's then possible to notate a frakenstein instrument (mounting a flute on a guitar and with pitchrange overlapping).
+    It's then possible to notate a frankenstein instrument (mounting a flute on a guitar and with pitchrange overlapping).
 Just choose the right object name for each part.

     You can also notate guitars with 6 objects (each for a guitar string) this way.